Kodular/Documentation/docs/components/user-interface/slider.md

 |:----:|:-------:|
 |number|&HFF00BCD3|

 The color of slider thumb.
-This block works only on devices with api >= 16.
+This block works only on devices with api &gt;= 16.

 ### Thumb Enabled